dstatmem/Visualization-in-Data-Science-Project/README.md

 Use code:

-Download the full map structure and unzip the Data.zip.\
+Download the full map structure and unzip the Data.zip, override the current data map.\
 Change work directory in the main file. \
 Run main file.\